icebert04/Formula-1/README.md

 # Formula-1 Pledge App

-This is a blockchain app that focus on the Formula 1 drivers.
+This is a blockchain app that focuses on Formula 1 drivers.

 It is made under the Ethereum Blockchain.
-And I used Solidity's Smart Contract in order to get pledge (in ETH) from readers as support for their favorite F1 Drivers.
+And I used Solidity's Smart Contract in order to get pledges (in ETH) from readers as support for their favorite F1 Drivers.

-I also integrated Metamask as it's designated wallet and payment system.
+I also integrated Metamask as its designated wallet and payment system.

 On the front-end, I used Web3.js and React for a helpful user interface.